Crispy Smashed Okra: Grill or Roast for an Addictive Crunch

 Grilled and Smashed okra on foil-lined baking sheet.Pin

 Okra gets a bad rap for being slimy, but this recipe changes the game.
-Smashing the pods before cooking creates more crispy edges, making this okra downright snackable.
-Whether you roast it in the oven or throw it on the grill, you’ll love the bold flavors and crunchy texture.
+Smashing the pods before cooking creates more crispy edges and less slime.
+Whether you roast it in the oven or grill it outside, you’ll get bold flavors, a satisfying crunch, and a side dish that’s downright snackable.

 How To Smash Okra Without a Mess